Kneecap and Say Nothing among winners at Irish film and television awards

 Lola Petticrew won best lead actress in a drama for her role as Dolours Price in Say Nothing.

-In her acceptance speech she spoke about what she said was “insurmountable inter-generational trauma and insufficient services to deal with it”.
+In her acceptance speech she said the programme raised what she believed was “insurmountable inter-generational trauma and insufficient services to deal with it”.

 “I would say that the first step in moving on and moving forward would be providing some decent mental health services, investing in youth services, and proper standard of living for all working-class people in the North.”